-New Caledonia votes on becoming independent from France
+New Caledonia voters choose to stay part of France

 “We can live together, all races together, and design our common future,” she said.

-A student at the University of New Caledonia, Guillaume Paul, 18, also voted “no” because he wants the archipelago to keep its ties with France.
+Guillaume Paul, an 18-year-old student at the University of New Caledonia, also voted “no” because he wants the archipelago to keep its ties with France.

 “What would the country become if it was independent?
-There is a real danger that without the financing brought by France, the university would disappear, ” he said.
+There is a real danger that without the financing brought by France, the university would disappear,” he said.

 But Joachim Neimbo, 22, was in favor of independence.